 After the freedom provided by learning to drive allowed me to find work, attend part-time courses at college, and develop a social life, I gained enough confidence to travel to Europe when I was nineteen and then move half way across the country to Winnipeg with some friends and go to college.

 After four years in Winnipeg, a diploma in Structural Civil Engineering, and some good work experience as an Engineering Technologist, I moved to Vancouver thinking I was now headed for the full time job, nice apartment, settling down type of life that all newly graduated people want.
 Right?
 Wrong.
 Boring!
-Skipping a few years ahead, I’m now a self-employed, self-taught, web programmer with my own company, and living in Toronto.
+Skipping a few years ahead, I’m now a self-employed, self-taught, web programmer with my own company.

 My dream?
 To produce a well-designed magazine with its entire content dedicated to art and ideas of alternative learners around the world!
 Anything from theories on quantum physics to pencil sketches of unicorns.
 I’m calling it My Art & Mind.